Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >
 > **Answer:** The minimal required data to characterize a collaborator is their name, birthdate, admission date, address, contact (email or phone number), identification document and number.
 Other relevant data can also be considered.

+> **Question:** When creating a collaborator with an existing name ...
+What does the system do?
+>
+> **Answer:** It's not common and most improbable to have different individual with same name in the same context, however it’s ID documentation number should be unique for sure.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
+* **AC2:** When registering a collaborator with an existing ID documentation number, the system must reject such operation.

 ### 1.4.
 Found out Dependencies